AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 120 feet
 **Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 minute
-One creature that you can see within range must succeed on a Wisdom Saving Throw or have the Charmed condition for the duration.
+One creature that you can see within range must succeed on a Wisdom Saving Throw or have the Charmed Condition for the duration.
 The creature succeeds automatically if it isn't Humanoid.

 A spectral crown appears on the Charmed target's head, and it must use its Action before moving on each of its turns to make a Melee Attack against a creature that you mentally choose.
 The target can act normally on its turn if you choose no creature.
 The target repeats the save at the end of each of its turns, ending the spell on itself on a success.